Imayeti/Fineleaf-Tea/README.md

 The user will be able to input text reviews that will end up being displayed on the corresponding tea page.
 This will only be displayed after I get a chance to read the review and determine if there is any inappropriate content.
 Users will also be able to rate teas on a scale of one to 10 and that will be displayed at the top of their review.

 An average of all reviews will be displayed next to the name of the tea.

+1. This is a Laravel project.
+To begin coding on this project